-The business world is at an inflection point when it comes to the application of Artificial Intelligence (or AI).
-While the technology behind enabling computers to simulate human thought has been developing, at times slowly, over the past half-century, the cost of implementation, readily available access to cloud computing, and practical business use cases are primed to help AI make a dramatic impact in the enterprise over the next few years.
+The business world is at an inflection point when it comes to the application of Artificial Intelligence (AI).
+While the technology behind enabling computers to simulate human thought has been developing slowly over the past half-century, the cost of implementation, readily available access to cloud computing, and practical business use cases are primed to help AI make a dramatic impact in the enterprise over the next few years.

-Enter business intelligence (or BI) software.
+Enter business intelligence (BI) software.
 By building the foundation now with this readily available, accessible, and affordable software, businesses can prepare themselves for the future while also reaping the benefits today.
-After a couple of years with inflated expectations for AI that have yet to materialize, businesses are beginning to ask themselves whether it makes sense to push through a costly implementation that won’t yield tangible results for 2-3 years—when really, they should be focused on implement BI today, yield results immediately, and layer AI on top of your established BI data to derive new insights and drive greater benefit once the technology matures.
+After a couple of years with inflated expectations for AI that have yet to materialize, businesses are beginning to ask themselves whether it makes sense to push through a costly implementation that won’t yield tangible results for two or three years.
+Really, they should be focused on implementing BI today, yield some immediate results, and layer AI on top of established BI data to derive new insights and drive greater benefit once the technology matures.